 We try to meet clients if we can and the photo below was one Nicholas took of me feeding carrots to a clients horse and foal which he was commissioned to paint in 2018.
 They loved their carrots!

-As you may have guessed Lily is our Tibetan Terrier.
+Lily is our Tibetan Terrier.
 She is my shadow and follows me everywhere!
 She sleeps under my desk while I am working during the day and when not sleeping...she is quite the mischievous character.
 Tibetan Terriers are known for their personality and she makes me laugh a multitude of times per day.
 We go to dog obedience classes once a week which is not so much for obedience, but for Lily to meet with other dogs and be the star pupil...as she is always the top of the class in my eyes!
-The photo below is when she passed her Kennel Club Gold award at our local dog club.
+The photo below was taken after passing her Kennel Club Good Citizen Gold award at our local dog club.

 I hope that you have enjoyed viewing a few photos and reading about me.
 If you would like me to draw a portrait for you, don't hesitate to email me at any time - I would love to hear all about you!